numpy/numpy/doc/source/f2py/getting-started.rst

-Depending on a particular situation, these steps can be carried out either by just in one command or step-by-step, some steps can be ommited or combined with others.
+Depending on a particular situation, these steps can be carried out either by just in one command or step-by-step, some steps can be omitted or combined with others.

 Below I'll describe three typical approaches of using F2PY.
 The following `example Fortran 77 code`__ will be used for